stlartworks/stlartworks.github.io/apply.md

 mega-cta-button-text-url: "mailto:info@stlartworks.org"
 ---

 Young creatives (14 - 19 years old) in the St. Louis metro area can earn a stipend through paying apprenticeships in the arts.
-APPLY NOW to be a part of the fall project teams!
+APPLICATIONS OPEN ON NOVEMBER 1 to be a part of the spring 2016 project teams!